Deliver high quality homes with low environmental impact where people aspire to live.

 Building high quality and well-designed homes is fundamental to our business; it is demanded of us by our customers and differentiates Berkeley.
-Attention to detail in design is paramount to ensure homes meet the needs of our customers and our specifications are planned to meet the varied needs of all types of homebuyers, from luxurious houses to key worker apartments.
+Attention to detail in design is paramount to ensure homes meet the needs of our customers and our specifications are planned to meet the varied requirements of all types of homebuyers.

-The impact on the environment throughout the lifetime of the home is considered during its design, with an aim to minimise impacts and provide homeowners with the opportunity to live more sustainably.
+The impact on the environment throughout the lifetime of the home is considered during its design, with an aim to minimise impacts and provide homeowners with the opportunity to live healthy, sustainable lifestyles.
 The high quality finish which we demand in our new homes requires a skilled workforce and thorough checks before handover, and we continually undertake research and development to evolve the design of our homes and encourage innovation at every stage of design and construction.

-In May 2016 we launched two new ambitious commitments to achieve by April 2018 to improve and develop our approach to Homes:
+On 1 May 2018 we launched two new ambitious commitments to deliver by April 2020.

 Design our homes to consider future climate change to ensure continued thermal comfort.

 The potential for overheating in new homes has become a growing issue for the industry as standards for energy efficiency and air tightness have increased.
 We want to ensure the thermal comfort of our customers now and in the future with expected changes in climate.

 During 2017 we developed a thermal comfort risk assessment tool based on existing industry research and feedback from our own staff and external experts on the subject.
 The tool, which we now use on all new sites, takes into account factors which can affect overheating, such as location, building type and ventilation strategies.
 It then highlights site-specific risks and suggested actions to reduce these.

 Understand the evolution of smart technology and connectivity in homes and on developments.